 Read on to find out all of the steps you’ll need to take in order to register your card, as well as our review of the process (in terms of design, accessibility, and more).

 Reset Rating: B+ (11.5 out of 15)

-You’ve gotten a the Clipper card, and the first thing you should do, before you take it for its first spin to the 16th Street Mission BART stop, is register it…online.
+So, you’ve just gotten a Clipper card.
+The first thing you should do, before you take it for its first spin at the 16th Street Mission BART station, is to register it … online.

 Accessibility: 2.5 out of 3

 Where to start is pretty clear from the Clipper website; the service is listed boldly in the lefthand navigation bar of Clippercard.com’s home page.
 You can access the Clipper website through the SFMTA.com website or by going to the Clipper website directly (which I typically get to by Googling it … I can never remember the URL).

 The Clipper site offers Chinese and Spanish translations only.
 For other languages, there is no snazzy Gov 2.0 online service.
 Instead, you will have to phone one of the two customer service numbers listed to register your card.

 So it’s pretty straightforward — plug in your serial number, give them some personal information, and bam, you have a registered Clipper card.

 The Clipper card pages are visually consistent, and the forms are clean.